lholman/TechnicalTesting/Test-Automation.md

       When I view my Team in the Leaderboard
       Then I will see a combined 'Average team steps' count
 ```

+The 'game' name that should be used within API requests is 'fitbugdemo'

 1. Implement your suite of tests to run in an automated fashion